jeka-dev/protobuf-plugin/README.md

 ```
 The plugin takes care to :
 * add a pre-compilation task for generating .java files in _jeka/output/geneated_sources/java_. _.proto_ source files are supposed to lie in _src/main/protobuf_.
-* append _com.google.protobuf:protobuf-java_ libary to project dependencies.
+* append _com.google.protobuf:protobuf-java_ library to project dependencies.

 ## How to build this project

-This project uses Jeka wrapper, you don't need to have Jeka installed on your machine. simply execute `./jekaw clean java#pack`
+This project uses Jeka wrapper, you don't need to have Jeka installed on your machine. simply execute `./jekaw cleanPack`
 from the root of this project.